potatodiet/potatodiet.ca/content/uoft.md

 The assignments in my opinion were mostly annoying and focused too much on minor details, obscuring real learning.

+### CSC207 - Software Design

+- Arnold Rosenbloom
+- Fall 2019

+The most important thing gained from this course was a deluge of emails which continued to fill my inbox years after completing the course.

+Outside of reading Arnold's daily emails we learned design patterns through writing Java programs.
+I've never used any of the design patterns outside of the course, I'm fairly certain that'll stay true.

+We worked on a group project of 4 where only myself and a friend did any work.
+The project was to implement reversi with a JavaFX frontend backed by an indepentent backend.

+You could play against either the computer or a human opponent.
+We developed a few strategies which the computer would use against you.
+One of the strategies was greedy where it would simply pick the move which gained the most points without looking into the future.
+Another strategy was an O(n^n) algorithm where it would pick the move which caused you to gain the least amount of points the following turn, assuming you choose the best greedy option.
+There were other strategies which I've forgotten.

+We split the simple stategies up among the teammates and I remember one person directly copied a loop I wrote, changing lines in a nonsensical uncompilable way and pretending he completed his part.

+The other non-friend teammate at least didn't lie to us and knew how to code.
+But he completed a minimal number of tasks and later got a personal extension to complete his tasks, leaving our submission incomplete (causing us to lose marks) but using our code in his submission to score a higher mark.
+You shouldn't be able to get a personal extension for group projects which you get graded separately on.
+I know of this happening to someone in another CSC207 term.
+It's such an obvious issue which would be simple to fix: backport the grade (if it's higher) to the rest of the team.

+The teammember who got a personal extension also had me tutor him and tried to pay me with magic mushrooms.

 ### CSC369 - Operating Systems

 - Bogdan Simion